 - Make a longer-exposure control image before or after the show, and combine it with the fireworks images later by using software.

 Obviously using an aperture this small can make it challenging to achieve a nice exposure on the foreground or background.
-While it’s certainly a challenge, I will discuss the techniques mentioned in options 1 and 2 in the post-production and quick tips section below.
+I will discuss the techniques mentioned in options 1 and 2 in the Post-Processing & More Tips and Tricks sections below.

 JPG or RAW?